 Family Futures Downeast Director

-Marcia has a Bachelor’s degree in English Writing and American Studies.
-Before coming to SCEC, Marcia worked for the Nome Eskimo Community, serving as their youth director and then deputy director for the tribal government.
-Now settling in Jonesboro, Marcia lives with her husband Mike, and two cats–Sophia and Randy.
+Marsha has a Bachelor’s degree in English Writing and American Studies.
+Before coming to SCEC, Marsha worked for the Nome Eskimo Community, serving as their youth director and then deputy director for the tribal government.
+Now settling in Jonesboro, Marsha lives with her husband Mike, and two cats–Sophia and Randy.
 She is a keen gardener, fisher-woman and swimmer.